Jet launching from the Kerr black hole magnetosphere: An electrogeodesic approach: Introduction

 Since this investigation is made possible thanks to the separability of the electrogeodesic motion in this specific model of the Kerr magnetosphere, it is interesting to understand the fundamental reasons why this elegant integrability occurs.
 While this is well known for the Kerr-Newman geometry, it is interesting to revisit this question from the point of view of the test field approximation.
-Indeed, other exact solutions such as the Wald solution which has been extensively studied fails to have separable electrogeodesic motion.
+Indeed, other exact solutions such as the Wald solution, which has been extensively studied, fail to have separable electrogeodesic motion.
 To make this work as self-contained as possible, we present, prior to our study of charged particle ejection, a review of (i) the construction of exact solutions of the Maxwell equations in the Kerr geometry using the Killing symmetries and (ii) a detailed derivation of the geometrical conditions for preserving the separability, i.e. the Carter constant, for the electrogeodesic motion in a given test field magnetosphere.
 We also include a detailed derivation of the separable electrogeodesic equations in the Kerr magnetic monopole magnetosphere.
 This review allows us to present, besides the well known Wald construction, other results which have not received the same focus, such as the construction of exact vacuum solutions of Maxwell equations using Killing-Yano tensors known as the Penrose currents.
-We also use this opportunity to introduce new results, such as a new construction to build an exact non-vacuum solution of the Maxwell equation using Killing vectors, leading to a new exact Maxwell solution on the Kerr geometry [Eqs.~(\ref{newsol})--(\ref{newcurrent}) below].
+We also use this opportunity to introduce new results, such as a non-vacuum solution of the Maxwell equation in the Kerr geometry built upon the two main Killing vectors [Eqs.~(\ref{newsol})--(\ref{newcurrent}) below].
 In the end, this review provides the necessary technical tools to appreciate the fundamental reasons ensuring the separability of the electrogeodesic motion in the Kerr monopole magnetosphere, which descends from the properties of the Killing-Yano tensor of the Kerr geometry.